051) The Zabîme Sisters by Aristophane, finished September 20

 050) Little Death by Thomas Kriebaum, finished September 16

-(Note first that this book was sent to me gratis from the publisher; I was confused when an unmarked package with British stamps arrived in the mail.)
+(Note first that this book was sent to me gratis from the publisher; I was confused when an unmarked package with British stamps arrived in the mail.)not long

 This comic is written by an Austrian, but questions of translation hardly matter since the book is nearly word-free.
 But other questions remain.
 Like: Was this originally published serially?
 Which is an important question as complaints of repetitiveness don't come up when you get one chapter every six weeks.
 Rather than on the very next page.